DaniloMarques/docker-laravel-9/README.md

 ## Testing the project

-The project already has unit tests (PHPUnit) that test all available endpoints and also other system features.

 ### To run the unit tests, perform the following steps:

 1. With the system running, access the docker container `app` via bash.